 Resuspend the cells in 1 mL of calcium-free Na+ medium, place them on ice, and allow them to de-esterify for 30 min.

-Wash 1x more by adding 3–5 mL of K+ medium and centrifuging (200 x g for 4 min); then, resuspend the cells in K+ medium and aliquot them into fluorescence assisted cell sorting (FACS) tubes at a concentration of 1 x 106 cells per 500 µL per FACS tube.
+Wash once more by adding 3–5 mL of K+ medium and centrifuging (200 x g for 4 min); then, resuspend the cells in K+ medium and aliquot them into fluorescence assisted cell sorting (FACS) tubes at a concentration of 1 x 106 cells per 500 µL per FACS tube.

 NOTE: The number of FACS tubes per sample will depend on the number of treatments and repeats that are included.